WarVisionary/parlai_transfer/ReadMe.md

-This is a Empathetic Dialogues RU task for parlai, using original dataset for Empathetic Dialogues, translated into Russian using facebook's en-ru translator model provided in huggingface/transformers package.
+This is a Empathetic Dialogues RU task for parlai, using original dataset for Empathetic Dialogues, translated into Russian using [Helsinki-NLP/opus-mt-en-ru](https://huggingface.co/Helsinki-NLP/opus-mt-en-ru) translator model provided in huggingface/transformers package.

 # Building data